-Extrusion coating and laminating represent a major portion of the food, consumer and industrial packaging products made in this country.
+Extrusion coating and laminating represent a major portion of the food, consumer and industrial packaging products.
 It is a multibillion-dollar industry on the leading edge of technology, producing products such as multi-layer flexible packaging, milk cartons, drinking cups, aseptic packaging, release papers, graphics papers and much more.
 Substrates such as lightweight paper, heavyweight paperboard, film, foil, and woven and non-woven fabrics are combined with a variety of polymers to produce a nearly endless list of products.

-Although there is no prerequisite for this course, knowledge of extrusion coating processing and some background in plastic, paper and foil raw materials would be helpful.
+Although there is no prerequisite for this course, knowledge of engineering principles, fundamentals of extrusion, and some background in plastic, paper and foil raw materials would be helpful.